Ages | Cost | Time |

 11+ | Medium | About 60 minutes |

-I bet you love playing with magnets and their invisible forcefields able to pick up metal things and make magnets snap together or fly apart.
-In this Experiment and Explore activity, you will discover the hidden relationship between electricity and magnetism, how electricity creates a magnetic field, how to make this field stronger and explore ways engineers put this fact to work to solve real-world problems.
+Playing with magnets is great fun—you can pick up metal things and make them snap together or fly apart.
+In this Experiment and Explore activity, you will discover the relationship between electricity and magnetism, how electricity creates a magnetic field, how to make this field stronger, and how engineers use this to solve real-world problems.

 You can share your experiments with the world at #nextengineersdiy.